ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 | High                       | 5,000 – 9,999            |
 | Very High                  | 10,000+                  |

+With the creation of these five derived categorical features, the feature engineering process is complete.
+Although they are not used in machine learning training due to redundancy with the original numeric variables, they are retained for deployment to support automatically generated fields, enhancing the user interface and overall interpretability.

 ## Exploratory Data Analysis

 The original dataset contains 50+ columns, including several fields such as `person_id`, `claims_count`, `avg_claim_amount`, `proc-imaging_count` and `total_claims_paid`.
 These variables were excluded because they are either irrelevant for predictive modeling, act as identifiers, or represent post-outcome information that would not be available during real-world predictions.
 In addition, the variable `is_high_risk` was removed due to data leakage, as it directly reflects information closely related to the prediction target.
 To ensure meaningful analysis, the exploratory data analysis was conducted using cleaned and feature-engineered dataset (derived from the raw dataset).
 This allows the analysis to focus only on relevant demographic, socioeconomic, and risk-related features that are actually used by the machine learning models.